The cost of transportation and car fuel rates are significantly augmenting today.

-One of the main reason why those with cash on hand and good credit ratings can get better deals for new vehicles is that car dealers tend to have too much inventory on hand.
-This is because dealers take possession or even purchase vehicles for their lot based on historical sales performance, however, when sales dip, such as when the economy is down, they tend to have excess inventory that needs to be sold.
+One of the main reasons why those with cash on hand and good credit ratings can get better deals for new vehicles is that car dealers tend to have too much inventory on hand.
+This is because dealers take possession or even purchase vehicles for their lot based on historical sales performance.
+However, when sales dip, such as when the economy is down, they tend to have excess inventory that needs to be sold.

-This opens the door for those prudent buyers to make better deals on those new cars that have been taking up space and costing dealers money.
+This opens the door for those prudent buyers to make better deals on those new cars taking up space and costing dealers money.

-One tip for those in the market for a new vehicle is to scan the lots of dealers and opt for those that have a lot of new cars and trucks on the lot.
+One tip for those in the market for a new vehicle is to scan the lots of dealers and opt for those with many new cars and trucks on the lot.
 Those are the ones that will have more vehicles that need to be sold, even if at a significant discount.

 Used Does Not Always Mean Ancient